-These educational guides were originally commissioned by the Hot Docs Canadian International Documentary Film Festival.
-They include a range of questions that will help teachers frame discussions with their class, links for further research or discussion, and activities for before, during, and after viewing.
-Linked to the Ontario curriculum.
+These guides were originally commissioned by the Hot Docs Canadian International Documentary Film Festival, and are linked to the Ontario curriculum.

 2017 | Canada | 16 min

 Powwow step DJ Joshua DePerry, a.k.a.
 Classic Roots, integrates the sounds of his Anishinaabe heritage with techno and house music, bringing a new sound and skills set to Indigenous youth, and redefining what it means to be urban and Indigenous.

 Standing Rock Part 1 – Sacred Water

 2016 | Canada | 44 min

 The protest against the Dakota Access Pipeline was the biggest gathering of Indigenous peoples in living memory, highlighting issues of Indigenous sovereignty, treaties, and the effects of resource extraction on human communities and the natural world.

 Standing Rock Part 2 – Red Power

 2017 | Canada | 44 min

 Interviews with Indigenous historians and archival protest footage provide context to the 2016 protest against the Dakota Access Pipeline.
 The film sheds light on structural issues that continue to support colonialism, including the 1803 Louisiana Purchase and the Winters Doctrine.

 2016 | Canada | 44 min

 Follow Anishinaabe comedian Ryan McMahon as he travels across Ontario speaking to Indigenous and settler lawyers, historians, researchers, and policy makers about roads built by the colonial government – and their impact on Indigenous peoples.